justinhrobbins/FlashCards_App/README.md

 1. The Google Web Toolkit client version is a rich JavaScript/AJAX client that interacts with the server through a stateless REST API.
 2. The Struts version that implements a more traditional model-view-controller (MVC) architecture.
 This version also features authentication password-less authentication using OpenId.

-Both versions of the Flashcards app reuse the same service, domain, and data layers.
+Both versions of the Flashcards App reuse the same service, domain, and data layers.

 The documentation below outlines the technologies used in each module of the Flashcards App: